Blog-Reference and Blog-Reference

 You say: “Training children in this is part of the socialization process, and those that don't get become life-long brats that are always taking and never give, or when they give it is not really reciprocating.
 They get a reputation for being assholes.”

 This is a fine piece of folk psychology/sociology.
 The question is, is it relevant to economics?
 Not at all!
 The insight that there are assholes in the world ― to which everybody can readily agree from his own experience ― does NOT advance our understanding of how the actual economy works.
 Just the opposite.
 Psychology/sociology are NOT the subject matter of economics but a distraction from the real issues, which, as we all know by now, has led economics into the coal-pit of cargo cult science.#1

 Keynes, famously, gave a definition of what the centerpiece of economics is: the monetary theory of production.
 Note, that this definition of the subject matter eliminates a lot of garbage that has always been dear to mentally retarded economists.
 Barter, for example.
 But, more important, it eliminates ALL psychological and sociological issues.
-In contradistinction to the neoclassical utility maximizers, Keynes correctly defined economics as a system science.
+In contradistinction to the neoclassical utility maximizers, Keynes correctly defined economics as a systems science.

 In order not to fall back behind Keynes, the PsySoc-Ban has to be issued as one of the Ten Commandments of Economics: Leave all psychological, sociological, anthropological, biological, etc. issues to psychology, sociology, anthropology, biology, etc.